fivetran-jasonchletsos/fivetran-slack-bot/README.md

   - `/fivetran-status <connector-id-or-alias>` — show a connector's status
   - `/fivetran-sync <connector-id-or-alias>` — trigger a sync
   - `/fivetran-help` — show usage help
+- Post-sync notification: When you trigger a sync, the bot polls and sends you an ephemeral message when it finishes.
 - Health endpoint at `/health`

 ## Requirements